-Agricultural consultants give business and technical advice and support to farmers.
+Agricultural consultants give business, technical and financial advice and support to farmers.
 They also give advice to companies which produce animal feed, seeds, fertilisers, weedkillers and other materials used on farms.
 They may also advise landowners, environmental agencies and conservation bodies.

 You could be giving advice on: